 Sonya came to CLEAT in November 2014 after working for the Travis Central Appraisal District for eight years.
 She was born and raised in Austin.

-Alex comes to CLEAT after finishing up a social media/marketing internship with a Chicago based SaaS enterprise, behavioral analytics software company, called Mattersight Corporation.
+Alex joined CLEAT in 2016 after finishing up a social media/marketing internship with a Chicago based SaaS enterprise, behavioral analytics software company, called Mattersight Corporation.
+Alex is in charge of designing and producing all of CLEAT's Texas Police STAR Newsletters, Convention Books, Peace Officers Memorial Programs, as well as other printed materials.
+She is the videographer and editor for all of CLEAT's video material.
 She obtained her B.A. in Communication-Public Relations from Concordia University in Austin.

 Jennifer Hackney Szimanski began her career in 2005 with the Texas Attorney General’s Office (Greg Abbott) after graduating with a Bachelors Degree in Criminal Justice from Texas State University.
 She was assigned to the Criminal Investigations Division from 2005-2011where she worked on human trafficking, cybercrimes, and child abuse cases.
 In 2011, Jennifer joined the Austin Police Department.
 She worked patrol until transferring to the Austin Regional Intelligence Center as an intel officer.
 She worked for the next five years as an Intelligence Officer coordinating with the local JTTF on foreign and domestic terrorism investigations.
 In April of 2018, she promoted to the rank of corporal/detective and was assigned as a patrol Corporal in Central East Austin.
 Jennifer has a life-long passion for law enforcement’s political environment and has a long history of connection and involvement with State politics for many years.